-There is continued research that points to the benefits of magnesium-mica and its various uses in agricultural minerals.
-We have included a few brief studies that highlight the usefulness of this all-natural livestock supplement as a pellet binder and its efficacy during production.
+There is continued research that points to the benefits of Magnesium-Mica and its various uses in agricultural animal feed.
+We have included a few brief studies that highlight the usefulness as a pellet binder, its efficacy during production, and its positive impacts on livestock evaluation.
 Click the links below to view the research, or contact our office by phone (620-537-7025) or email for more information.

 The diet used was a standard sorghum, grain - soybean meal based swine finisher diet (Appendix A).
 The batch size used was 500 lbs.
 The treatments were as follows: 1) control; 2) 2.5% Magnesium-mica; 3) 2.5% sodium bentonite; 4) 1.25% Magnesium-mica and 1.25% sodium bentonite.
 Each treatment was pelleted through a CPM Master model pellet mill equipped with a 3/16" X 2" straight bore die.
 We attempted to hold conditioning temperature at 70°C, however, when the bentonite was used, the temperature could not be held.

 The samples for Pellet Durability Index (PDI) determinations were taken immediately after the die, cooled to room temperature and tested by the official procedure (ASAE S-261.5).
 The results are reported as an average of four determinations per treatment.
 Production rate was determined by dividing production weight by lapsed production time and reporting in pounds per hour.
 Energy consumption was determined and reported in terms of kwh/ton.
 The fines scalped from the pellets prior to packaging were weighed separately and reported as a percentage of total production.

 The combined results of the trial are shown in Table 1.
 Serious production problems were encountered when the treatment with bentonite was pelleted.
 The results of this run are questionable because the desired condition temperature could not be reached.